acidin/eslint-plugin-immutable/README.md

 point.x = 99; // <- No object mutation allowed.
 ```

 This rule is just as effective as using Object.freeze() to prevent mutations in your Redux reducers.
-However this rule has **no run-time cost.** A good alternative to object mutation is to use the object spread syntax coming in ES2016.
+However this rule has **no run-time cost.** A good alternative to object mutation is to use the [object spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).

 ```JavaScript
 const point = { x: 23, y: 44 };